edelgrace/blog/content/post/2017-01-02-til-how-to-add-a-mysql-user.md

 <pre>CREATE USER 'user'@'server' IDENTIFIED BY 'PASSWORD';
 GRANT PRIVILEGES ON database.table TO 'user'@'server';</pre>

 I recently bought a VPS from Ramnode and started tinkering on it.
 I needed to create a database for my fanlistings.
 Back when I was on shared hosting, I would use cPanel and phpMyAdmin to do all that.
-This is admittedly another TIL that I didn&#8217;t learn today but, rather, relearned today because the information slipped my mind.
-Maybe I need to rename this little segment to &#8220;TIRL.&#8221;
+This is admittedly another TIL that I didn't learn today but, rather, relearned today because the information slipped my mind.
+Maybe I need to rename this little segment to "TIRL."